ritesh404/kudojs/docs/helper-functions.md

 ### `kudoJS.liftA3`

-lets us combine 3 separate wrapped values into one with a given function.
+combine 3 separate wrapped values into one with a given function.

 `liftA3(f: (a1: A, a2: A, a3: A) => B, ar1: Apply<A>, ar2: Apply<A>, ar3: Apply<A>): Apply<B>`